howtographql/howtographql/content/backend/graphql-js/5-authentication-2.md

 </Instruction>

 All right!
-With these changes you express that a `Link` node can be associated with a `User` node via the `postedBy` and `links` fields.
+With these changes, you express that a `Link` node can be associated with a `User` node via the `postedBy` and `links` fields.
 However, you also need to make sure that this data is properly entered into the database when a `post` mutation is received, so you need to adjust the `post` resolver!

 ### Adjusting the `post` resolver